 I feared the world was going to shit.
 I feared dying young.
 I feared any provocations that would lead to war or violence.
-I feared people knowing too much about me, and in turn judging me based off of assumptions.
-I feared that I wouldn’t succeed as a writer, and time would run out.
-I feared I would forever sit passively, and never say anything at all.
-And I feared, I didn’t have a story inside of me worthy enough of being told.
+I feared people knowing too much about me, and in turn, judging me based off of those assumptions.
+I feared that I wouldn’t succeed as a writer and time would run out.
+I feared I would forever sit passively and never say anything, at all.
+And, I feared I didn’t have a story inside of me worthy enough of being told.

 Even when I would dream, I couldn’t escape the feeling that I had nowhere left to hide from fear.
 It would find me in abandoned buildings, beneath furniture, and behind trees and rocks.
 Exposed and vulnerable, I was sure there were but a few choices left for me: